 4. Pour mixture into your prepared tin, making sure the batter is levelled evenly.
 Add the reserved nuts on top of the batter, gently pushing the nuts in.

-5. Bake for 30 - 50 minutes depending on the strength of your oven.
+5. Bake for up to 50 minutes depending on the strength of your oven.
 Bake at 160 C if using a fan oven which may be hotter than usual.
 Typically your banana bread should be cooked at 40 minutes but could also take up to an hour.
+It will cook much quicker in muffin tins.

 6. Once cooked, leave to cool in the tin for 20 - 30 minutes before serving with your favourite ice cream or yogurt.